U.S. flag

 Disease or Syndrome

 Abnormal hair, joint laxity, and developmental delay (HJDD) is characterized by normal hair at birth that gradually becomes sparse, twisted, brittle, and easily broken, with pili torti and trichorrhexis nodosa observed on light microscopy.
-Other features include increased joint mobility and cognitive delay (Sharma et al., 2019).
+Other features include increased joint mobility and cognitive delay (summary by Sharma et al., 2019).

 Distichiasis with congenital anomalies of the heart and peripheral vasculature